| | |

 Tune in as we reminisce about beer chili spaghetti, baked spaghetti with pepperoni, hot dog casserole with potato chips, Chicken In A Biskit chicken strips, chip and mint ice cream brownie dessert with hot fudge, and his favorite hockey practice breakfast—butterscotch muffins and sausage and cheddar hash brown egg bake.

-Sajen also talks about high school and hockey, his girlfriend, Sydney, his friend and teammate Joel making music in his recording studio, and he tells me how he reheats leftover pizza so it tastes just like it came from the oven the first time.
+Sajen also talks about high school and hockey, his now ex girlfriend, Sydney, his friend and teammate Joel making music in his recording studio, and he tells me how he reheats leftover pizza so it tastes just like it came from the oven the first time.

 The Comfort Food Recipes